Tom Bruce (cricketer)

-Tom Charles Bruce (born 2 August 1991) is a New Zealand international cricketer who plays in Twenty20 Internationals (T20Is).
+Tom Charles Bruce (born 2 August 1991) is a New Zealand cricketer who has played Twenty20 Internationals (T20Is) for the national side.
 He is also a first-class cricketer who plays for Central Districts.
 He attended Wanganui Collegiate School.

 Domestic career

 In June 2018, he was awarded a contract with Central Districts for the 2018–19 season.
 In March 2019, he was named as the Burger King Super Smash Men's Player of the Year at the annual New Zealand Cricket awards.

 In March 2022, in the 2021–22 Plunket Shield season, Bruce scored his maiden double century in first-class cricket, with 208 not out against Northern Districts.

+In March 2025, during the 2024–25 Plunket Shield season, Bruce scored his maiden triple century in first-class cricket, with 345 from 401 deliveries.

+In January 2024, Bruce signed with Lancashire for 2024 season.

 International career

+New Zealand

 In December 2016, he was named in New Zealand's T20I squad for their series against Bangladesh.
 On 3 January 2017 he made his T20I debut for New Zealand against Bangladesh.

+Scotland

+On 12 August 2025, Scotland announced that Bruce had committed to Scotland, qualifying through his Edinburgh-born dad and was named in the squad for 2025 Canada Tri-Nation Series, formed part of 2024–2026 Cricket World Cup League 2 games against Canada and Namibia.